-This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the condensed interim consolidated financial statements and notes thereto of Canadian Manganese Company Inc. (collectively, with its subsidiaries, "Canadian Manganese" or the "Company") for the three and nine months ended September 30, 2023, which are available under the Company's profile on SEDAR at www.sedar.com.
+This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the audited consolidated financial statements and notes thereto of Canadian Manganese Company Inc. (collectively, with its subsidiaries, "Canadian Manganese" or the "Company") for the year ended December 31, 2023, which are available under the Company's profile on SEDAR+ at www.sedarplus.ca.

-At September 30, 2023, and the date of this MD&A, the Company's subsidiaries include Technology Metals Inc. (formerly Maximos Metals Corp.) (owned 100% by Canadian Manganese), Mongoose Mining Ltd. ("Mongoose") (owned 40.5% by Technology Metals Inc.) and Spark Minerals Inc. (owned 100% by Mongoose).
+At December 31, 2023, and the date of this MD&A, the Company's subsidiaries include Technology Metals Inc. (formerly Maximos Metals Corp.) (owned 100% by Canadian Manganese), Mongoose Mining Ltd. ("Mongoose") (owned 40.5% by Technology Metals Inc.) and Spark Minerals Inc. (owned 100% by Mongoose).
 Notwithstanding the Company holds less than a majority interest in Mongoose, the Company has determined it controls Mongoose, due to its dominant equity interest and Board representation relative to any other shareholder or group of shareholders.

-The Company's shares trade in Canadian dollars on the NEO Exchange under symbol CDMN.
-Additionally, the Company's shares trade in U.S. dollars on the OTC Market under symbol CDMNF.
+The Company's common shares trade in Canadian dollars on Cboe Canada (formerly the NEO Exchange) under symbol CDMN.
+Additionally, the Company's common shares trade in U.S. dollars on the OTC Pink Market under symbol CDMNF.